USS Pampanito Bofors 40mm Gun Replacement

 - Replicate flash guard cover in modern, UV safe material.
 346455, 299236, 299236.
 We have a real one in natural canvas in the collection, we want replicas of more durable material for long term display.
-Make an extra for the VA gun on the boat.
+Make an second for the VA gun.

-- Rear door recoil deflector, replace flat head hex socket mounting screws with 3/8-24 3/4" slotted flat head screws.
-Drill and pin handle on deflection indicator tension.
+- Rear door recoil deflector, replace flat head hex socket mounting screws with 3/8-24 3/4" slotted flat head screws if we can find them.
+Drill and pin the handle on deflection indicator tension.

 - We put threaded inserts in the totally stripped rear mounting holes for the sight crossbar, but we left the front holes.
-As we have mounted and removed this a few times the right, front hole is not holding very much.
+As we have mounted and removed these a few times the front hole on the right is not holding very much.
 At some point we should put inserts in both the front holes.

 - Replace hex socket flat head on loader deck plates with slotted flat head screws, 1/2-20nf, 3/4".

-- Replicate seat adjustment screws/handles x3, one for the VA (gun on boat.)
-5/8"-18, 1.5".
-It will be better to leave the hex bolts in for visitor proofing until we replicate the Army style seats and use the Army seat posts with a tight fit.
+- Replicate seat adjustment screws/handles x3, one for the VA gun 5/8"-18, 1.5".
+We used hex bolts until we replicate the Army style seats and use the Army seat posts with a tight fit.

 - The rear loader chute was rebuilt a tiny bit too long so the breech casing rear door does not lay flat when opened.
 It does not seem worth fixing.
 Note that you can depress the gun just a bit to create a flat run between the door and the breech casing.

 - Repair threads on extra equilibrator rod, plate.
-We may need one of these to replace the left one we think was damaged during install.
+We will need one of these to replace the left one we think was damaged during install.

 WISH LIST OF MISSING PARTS AND TOOLS: